M61ss/Javascript/Core/00 - Basics.md

 - `symbol`;
 - `number`: it is an 8 byte floating point, so there is no distinction between floating point numbers and integers;
 - `object`.

-A variable is `null` since it is not declared.
-Then, a variable contains `undefined` since it is not initialized.

-If a function performs a forbidden operation, then the variable which store the result contains `NaN`.

 ## Variables